-The value of the descriptor\index item must be a valid index into the constant\pool table.
-The constant\pool entry at that index must contain a CONSTANT\Utf8\info structure (§4.4.7) representing a field descriptor which encodes the type of a local variable in the source program (§4.3.2).
+The value of the descriptor_index item must be a valid index into the constant_pool table.
+The constant_pool entry at that index must contain a CONSTANT_Utf8_info structure representing a field descriptor which encodes the type of a local variable in the source program (§4.3.2).

-index

-The given local variable must be at index in the local variable array of the current frame.
+The value of the index item must be a valid index into the local variable array of the current frame.
+The given local variable is at index in the local variable array of the current frame.

-If the local variable at index is of type double or long, it occupies both index and index + 1.
+If the given local variable is of type double or long, it occupies both index and index + 1.